vishvAsa/jyotiSham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/05_INSCRIPTIONAL_RECORDS_ABOUT_CALENDAR.md

 The earliest authentic instance of the use of śaka era by name is supplied by the Badæmi inscription of Calikya Vallabhesvara (Pulakesin I of the Calukya dynasty), dated 465 of the śaka era (śaka- Varsanu Catus-sateṣu pañca-ṣasthi-yutesu : Epigraphia Indica XXVII, p.
 8).
 In literature the use of the era by name appears still earlier.
 The Lokavibhāga of Simhasari, a Digambara Jaina work in Sanskrit is stated in a manuscript to have been completed in 80 beyond 300 (i.e. 380) of the śaka years (Ep.
 Ind., XXVII, p.
 5).
 There is no doubt that the era used in the records of the western satrapal house beginning with Castana and Rudradaman have come down to the present times as the śaka Era, which is the 'Era' par excellence used by Indian astronomers for purposes of calculation.
 There ere 30 or more 'Eras' which have been in use in India (vide § 5*8), but none of them have been

 Śaka Era in the South-West.
-Besides the earlier Sakas belonging to the Maues group, and the Kuṣānas, there was another groupof śaka kings, who penetrated into the south-western part of India.
+Besides the earlier śakas belonging to the Maues group, and the Kuṣānas, there was another groupof śaka kings, who penetrated into the south-western part of India.
 The earliest representative of this group was Nahapana and his son-in-law Uṣavadata.
 Their records are dated in years 41 to 46 of an unknown era.
 They use Indian lunar honths and days (probably tathis).
-These Sakas ruled in Rajputana, Malwa, and northern Maharastra and were engaged in continuous warfare with the Sātavāhana ruler Gautamiputra Satakarni who claim to have destroyed them root and branch.
+These śakas ruled in Rajputana, Malwa, and northern Maharastra and were engaged in continuous warfare with the Sātavāhana ruler Gautamiputra Satakarni who claim to have destroyed them root and branch.

 234